maratbn/JiffyGalleryPress/jiffy-gallery-press/readme.txt

   necessary for the client viewport size.
 Images are rendered as large as possible within the viewport.

-  No locked premium features and tested to work on iOS devices.
+  No locked premium features, and tested to work on iOS devices.

 Official project URLs: